olegstenyakin/airflow-tutorial/README.md

 Visit localhost:8080 in the browser and use the admin account details shown on the terminal to login.
-Enable the example_bash_operator dag in the home page
+Enable the example_bash_operator dag in the home page.

 ### Activate and run the DAG